Volunteer Eligibility Requirements

 How is my nomination application reviewed?

-Applications for committee service are reviewed by committee representatives and recommendations for service are presented to the ACRP and Academy Boards of Trustees for approval.
+Applications for committee service are reviewed by ACRP and Academy Board members and committee representatives; final appointments are made by Board vote.
 Individuals appointed to serve on a committee are notified prior to the start of their term.
 Terms of service generally start January 1.

-Applications for the ACRP Trustee Board is received and reviewed by the ACRP Nominating Committee and the Academy Board applications are reviewed by the Academy Nominating Committee.
-Each Nominating Committee develops a slate of qualified candidates and puts forth a slate to the trustees for consideration.
-Individuals accepted to the slate of candidates are notified of their status and are put forth to the respective membership (ACRP and/or Academy certificants) for final election.
+Applications for the ACRP Board of Trustees and the Academy Board of Trustees are received and reviewed by the Nominating Committees of each organization.
+Each Nominating Committee develops and puts forth a slate of qualified candidates for consideration and approval by their Trustees.
+Individuals accepted to the slate of candidates for each Board are notified of their status and are put forth to the respective membership (ACRP members or Academy certificants) for final election in October.
 Candidates will be notified of the membership/certificant elections results by phone or email.
 Terms of service generally start January 1.

 When will I be notified about my nomination status?